 4. Sand in Wheel Wells

 Pro's: No more wheelbite, inexpensive

 Con's: Potential threat to structural integrity, takes the most time/resources/experience

 Out of all the ways to get rid of wheelbite, sanding in your own wheel wells will take the most time and knowledge, as well as be the most risky.
 Obviously, this is relating to the wooden boards, and is not applicable for fiberglass/carbon fiber/composite boards.
-There are many ghetto, and non-ghetto methods to sand wheel wells.
-If you're without proper tools, get some coarse grip tape like Vicious or Blood Orange and go to town!
-If you're not ghetto, use a sander or power tools if you know how!
+There are many "ghetto", and "non-ghetto" methods to sand wheel wells.
+If you are without proper tools, get some coarse grip tape like Vicious and go to town!
+If you're not "ghetto", use a sander or an angle grinder if you know how!

 BAMMMMMMMMMMMMMMMMMMMMMMMMMMMMM WHEELBITE FIXED

-If it isn't after any of these four remedies, call us and we'll get to the bottom of this!
+If it is not fixed after any of these four remedies, call us at 206.372.5268 and we'll get to the bottom of this!